yvonneyang1/DL_optimization/Initialization/Initialization.md

 # Initialization

-Welcome to the first assignment of "Improving Deep Neural Networks".
+This is the first assignment of "Improving Deep Neural Networks".

 Training your neural network requires specifying an initial value of the weights.
 A well chosen initialization method will help learning.